Ynn/selfstar/intro-ipojo.md

 iPOJO is a component model: its purpose is to provide programming facilities in order to lower business code complexity.

 Specifically, an iPOJO component is a “plain old Java object” (POJO) enriched with meta-data.
-Meta-data is used to **generate** complex code implementing non functional properties, including service management.
+Meta-data is used to **generate** complex code implementing non functional properties.
 Code injection is done at compilation time by the framework.

-In particular, these meta-data express service dependencies with resolution policies.

 The iPOJO execution framework automatically manages all the service-­oriented interactions: service publication, service instantiation, service selection, service discovery.

 An ipojo component remains as close to a “plain old Java object” (POJO) as possible.
 It is executed within a container that manages all issues regarding dynamism.
 In particular, it manages all the service-­oriented interactions: service publication, service instantiation, service selection, service discovery.
 The container can be extended in order to support other non-­functional concerns but this is beyond the scope of this site.